dokelung/script-king/README.md

 Let me show you how to use and when to use script-king by a simple example.

-First, assume you have a exutable file(command) named "DOIT".
+First, assume you have a exutable file(command) named "DOIT".<br >
-This command takes a file name as its parameter.
+This command takes a file name as its parameter.<br >
-Like that:
+Like that:<br >

 ```sh
 $ DOIT FILE_NAME